Mamadou Soro: FC Fredericia

 He first moved to Europe in August 2016 to Denmark, where he signed a one-year contract with Danish 1st Division club FC Fredericia.
 He left the club at the end of the season.

 Le Mans

 Soro signed a contract with Championnat National 2 side Le Mans in the summer of 2017.
 He scored the winning goal in their promotion playoff match against Ajaccio earning Le Mans promotion to Ligue 2.

 Al-Shoulla

 In August 2019, Soro signed a two-year contract with Al-Shoulla of the Prince Mohammad bin Salman League (Saudi second tier).

 Al-Bukayriyah

 In September 2020, Soro signed a one-year contract with Al-Bukayriyah of the Prince Mohammad bin Salman League (Saudi second tier).

 Al-Khaleej

 On 23 August 2021, Soro signed a one-year contract with Al-Khaleej of the Prince Mohammad bin Salman League (Saudi second tier).

 Qadsia

 On 22 June 2022, Soro joined Kuwaiti club Qadsia.

+Al-Batin

+On 4 August 2023, Soro returned to Saudi Arabia and joined Al-Batin.